squid-cache/squid-cache.github.io/SquidFaq/SystemWeirdnesses.rst

 [http://www.aciri.org/floyd/ecn.html Sally Floyd's page on ECN and problems related to it] or [http://urchin.earth.li/ecn/ ECN Hall of Shame] for more  information.

+You may also very occasionally have problems with TCP Window Scaling on Linux.
+At first you may be able to TCP connect to the site, but then unable to transfer any data across your connection.
+This is due to some broken firewalls on the Internet (it is not a bug with Linux) mangling this field when the TCP connection is established.
+More details and a workaround can be found at [http://lwn.net/Articles/92727/ lwn.net].